Jonathan Glazer’s UNDER THE SKIN

 I couldn’t help but be reminded of the angel in Wings of Desire as the empathy on display there is the opposite of the emotional detachment her character displays here.

 Photography, sound, editing, and music are superb.
 Especially effective is the shift from exterior shots to the odd and disconcerting place where Johansson’s character lures her victims.
 It’s like no place on earth I’ve ever seen or heard.
+Mica Levi's soundtrack music is eerie and other-worldly; she also wrote the excellent soundtrack music for Jackie.

 Movie review copyright © 2015 by Dennis D. McDonald